Welcome to today's edition of the Rush 24-7 podcast.

 And they all said in their own way what I just said to you.

-They they did not get nostalgic, and they did not sit and reflect on anything that had happened because they were always looking forward.
+They did not get nostalgic and they did not sit and reflect on anything that had happened because they were always looking forward.

-I remember things in a nostalgic way, because nostalgia has the uh the magical component of always reminding you of good times.
+I remember things in a nostalgic way because nostalgia has the magical component of always reminding you of good times.

 But I do look back on it.

-I do occasionally think of all the things, the getting fired seven times, the in in Missouri, my first job when the transmitter blew a tube, and the owner didn't seem to have any urgency about getting it replaced.
+I do occasionally think of all the things, the getting fired seven times, in Missouri, my first job when the transmitter blew a tube and the owner didn't seem to have any urgency about getting it replaced.

-I drove to St. Louis at age 16, scrounged up some money to buy a tube, and drove back down and and had somebody put the tube, it was a big vacuum tube, in the transmitter, so that the radio station could go back on the air.
+I drove to St. Louis at age 16, scrounged up some money to buy a tube and drove back down and had somebody put the tube, it's a big vacuum tube, in the transmitter so that the radio station could go back on the air.

 I skipped the last month of my senior year in school to spend time at the radio station.